DanielMorris13/VertexingMC/README.md

 Users can tune:

+	-	Particle multiplicity generation:
+ 		- Fixed,
+   		- Uniform,
-	-	Particle multiplicity generation: Fixed, Uniform, or sampled from a user-provided distribution.
+	 	- or sampled from a user-provided distribution

 	-	Vertex position:
 		-	In the transverse plane (XY): Gaussian distribution.
 		-	Along the beam axis (Z): Gaussian or Uniform distribution.

 Dependencies:

-	-	ROOT (v6.36)
+	-	ROOT (>= v6.36)
-	-	CMake (> 3.10)
+	-	CMake (>= 3.10)
 	-	C++17 or newer

 ## Quick Start